-Quizzes (10%), Homework(10%), Midterm 1 (25%), Midterm 2 (25%), Final (30%)
+Grading Policy Quizzes (10%), Homework(10%), Midterm 1 (25%), Midterm 2 (25%), Final (30%)

-- Quizzes with short questions (10 min max) will be given throughout the semester.
+- To pass the course, you should collect at least 40 points and you have to take the final exam. - Online quizzes with short questions (10 min max) will be given throughout the semester via Zoom Poll or SUCourse+.
 The quizzes will be unannounced and there might be more than one quiz per class.
 You must be present in the lecture for at least 40 minutes otherwise your quiz will be void.
+Your webcam and microphone should be on during the quizzes.
 Best 80% of the quizzes will be counted towards your final grade. - Tentative Midterm dates are provided in the schedule above.
 Exact dates and contents will be announced.
 Midterms can be scheduled to be held during recitation hours.
-Final exam will be scheduled by Student Resources. - Homework will be written assignments consisting of mostly numerical problems but might also include open ended problems that require you to provide commentary and discussion in your own sentences. - One make-up examination, covering the whole course material, will be given after the final exam date for the students who missed a midterm and/or final examination due to a valid excuse approved by the Health Services or University.
+Final exam will be scheduled by Student Resources. - The mode of midterm and final exams will be in-person.
+Students who demand online exams need to petition to FENS Executive Board.
+Only those whose petitions are confirmed by the Executive Board will be given online exams by the instructor. - The instructor reserves the right to conduct oral online assessments of any students in addition to online quizzes and/or exams. - Homework will be written assignments consisting of mostly numerical problems but might also include open ended problems that require you to provide commentary and discussion in your own sentences. - One make-up examination, covering the whole course material, will be given after the final exam date for the students who missed a midterm and/or final examination due to a valid excuse approved by the Health Services or University.
 (It is your responsibility to get approval from University Health Services.
-Please make sure you learn the details about the procedures.) - No make-up will be given for quizzes. - Attendance will be taken in classes and recitations.
-Attendance and active participation in lectures may affect the final grade, especially for borderline cases.
-Participation will be evaluated based on the in-class performance of students in lectures and recitations.
-Passive participation (especially sleeping in class, playing with phone or computer, doing other class work, etc) will not count towards participation credit even if you are present in class and sign the attendance sheet. - No extra homework/exam/project/etc. will be given to increase your grade at the end of the semester.
+Please make sure you learn the details about the procedures.) - No make-up will be given for quizzes. - Attendance and active participation/interest in lectures may affect the final grade for borderline cases.
+Attendance consists of joining zoom lectures (you must be present in the lecture for at least 40 minutes) and participation in quizzes/polls. - No extra homework/exam/project/etc. will be given to increase your grade at the end of the semester.

-Class Policies
+Online Class Policies